Kim Mulkey: Controversies

 Mulkey has been the subject of several controversies during her coaching career.
 In 2013, star Baylor player Brittney Griner told ESPN that Mulkey advised student athletes to stay quiet about their sexual orientation, as being openly gay could hurt the reputation of the program at a religious school and inhibit recruiting efforts.
 Griner explained that while she respected Mulkey's coaching and the way Mulkey defended Griner from bullying, she did not appreciate Mulkey's request to cover her tattoos or delete social media posts about her girlfriend.
 Griner detailed the pain caused by this experience in her 2014 memoir.
 Several players defended Mulkey.
 In 2022, Mulkey received criticism when she refused to comment about Griner's detention in Russia.

 In March 2024, Mulkey threatened to sue the Washington Post for an upcoming article she described as a "hit piece".
 She also criticized a Los Angeles Times column as sexist for describing her LSU team as "dirty debutantes".
 The writer apologized and the paper removed the term from the article for not meeting their editorial standards.

 Personal life

 In 1987, Mulkey married Randy Robertson, whom she met at Louisiana Tech where he was the starting quarterback for the Bulldogs for the 1974 and 1975 seasons.
-They have two children together: son Kramer, a professional baseball player and collegiate All-American at Louisiana State University, and daughter Makenzie, who played both basketball and softball for Baylor.
+They have two children together: son Kramer, a professional baseball player and collegiate All-American at Louisiana State University, and daughter McKenzie, who played both basketball and softball for Baylor.
 During her marriage to Robertson, she was known as Kim Mulkey-Robertson.
 Mulkey and Robertson divorced in 2006.